Serving NDIS Participants Across Australia

 If you are self managed:

 Invoices are sent upon completion of each session with 7 days terms of payment.
-Tolls and any travel over 2 hours will be itemised on your invoice.
+Tolls, donation drop off and any travel expenses will be itemised on your invoice.

 If you are plan managed: